Face coverings protect our entire community from COVID-19

 - Going into someone else’s home for work or any other reason

-- Walking or running outside and you see someone within 30 feet (about the length of a Muni bus)
+Give yourself enough time to put on a face covering, like when you see someone 30 feet away (about the length of a Muni bus).

 When a face covering is not needed